Drug Crimes

-The Miami drug crime defense attorneys at Hager & Schwartz, P.A. have more than 40 years of combined experience, are former prosecutors, and have handled the full range of drug crime cases.
+The Miami drug crime defense attorneys at Hager & Schwartz, P.A. have nearly 50 years of combined experience, are former prosecutors, and have handled the full range of drug crime cases in Florida.
+As former State Prosecutors, we have a unique insight into how your prosecution will approach your case, and we use this knowledge to develop an effective and hard-hitting criminal defense that puts our clients’ rights and needs at the forefront of their case.
 When you need to protect your rights, freedom, and future, place your trust in our proven lawyers.

 Being arrested for a drug crime can be scary.
 If you or a loved one is in this situation, taking certain steps throughout the process may help your case.